| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | XYZ

-Two colors from different segments of the color wheel are contrasting colors.
+Two colors from different segments of the color wheel are contrasting colors (also known as complementary or clashing colors).
 For example, red is from the warm half of the color wheel and blue is from the cool half.
 They are contrasting colors.

-You may also see these opposite colors referred to as complementary colors which generally refers to each of a pair of colors that are directly are almost directly opposite each other on the color wheel, such as purple and yellow.
+You may also see these opposite colors referred to as complementary colors, which generally refers to each of a pair of colors that are directly or almost directly opposite each other on the color wheel, such as purple and yellow.

-Red and green are contrasting colors.
+Reds and greens are contrasting colors.
 The more transitional colors separating two colors, the greater the contrast.
-For example, magenta and orange is not as high contrast a pair as magenta and yellow.
+For example, magenta and orange are not as high contrast a pair as magenta and yellow or magenta and green.

 Using Contrasting Colors